 History

+Premonstratensian monks had a rule and lifestyle based on Cistercian indications, which, among others, was based on the cultivation of land and farming with the help of subordinate granges, but unlike the Cistercians, and like Augustians, they performed duties in the parish.
 The descendants of Rhys ap Gruffydd supported the existence of the abbey, and his grandson, Rhys Fychan, was even buried there in 1271.
 The donations given to the monastery included lands and rents, both near Tally and further in Ceredigion, Gwent and Gower, but despite this the abbey was never rich.
-Shortly after the founding of the abbey, Norbertans fell into a long dispute against the Cistercian abbey in Whitland, which may have been one of the reasons for not completing the church’s construction, or rather reducing its plans to a much smaller size.
+Shortly after the founding of the abbey, Premonstratensians fell into a long dispute against the Cistercian abbey in Whitland, which may have been one of the reasons for not completing the church’s construction, or rather reducing its plans to a much smaller size.

 Like the Strata Florida Abbey, Talley often suffered costs associated with close ties to the native Welsh dynasty.
-The first losses and destructions were recorded in 1277 during the anti-Welsh campaign of King Edward I, but even after the end of military operations, the abbey was under unwanted custody or royal supervision, executed by the English abbots of the Norbertine Order.
+The first losses and destructions were recorded in 1277 during the anti-Welsh campaign of King Edward I, but even after the end of military operations, the abbey was under unwanted custody or royal supervision, executed by the English abbots of the Premonstratensian Order.
 Edward’s dislike aroused the patronage of the abbey by the local prince Rhys ap Maredudd, as well as the Welsh origin of monks themselves.
 For this reason, in 1285 Talley was submitted to the supervision f the English Abbey of Welbeck in Nottinghamsgire, and then to the Halesowen Abbey in Worcestershire.
 However, effective English supervision was never possible due to the remoteness and isolation of the Welsh abbey.

 At the end of the 13th and in the 14th century, Talley was struggling with financial problems not only because of external causes, but probably also because of poor management.
 The epidemic of “black death” in the mid-fourteenth century and the related decline in the number of monks, workers and income was also a big blow.
 At the beginning of the 15th century the abbey suffered losses due to the Welsh uprising of Owain Glyndŵr.
 Its buildings were devastated, looted and burned by the English army.
 Still long after the fall of the rebellion, in 1427, one of the canons from Talley, Mathew ap Llywelyn Ddu, was hunted for treason charges.
 The financial situation of the monastery was so bad at that time that in 1430 abbot Dafydd himself turned to the English king asking for protection (for the third time in history).

 Eventually, the monastery was dissolved by King Henry VIII in 1536.
 At the time of the dissolution, Talley had an annual income of £ 136, well below the required £ 200, which could have been saved the abbey from dissolution.
 Most of its buildings were demolished for building material by local residents, only the chancel of the monastery church was not completely abandoned and until 1772 it served as a parish church.
+A year later, it was abandoned due to the construction of a modern church in the village.
+Left unattended, the ruins fell into disrepair, leading to the large collapse of part of the walls of the former abbey church in 1845.

 Architecture

 The monastery buildings with a cloisters (23×23 meters) and other rooms required by the order’s rule stretched south of the church.
 Designed for the monastery garden, the inner courtyard was surrounded by open arcades of the cloisters, which provided communication with most of the monastery buildings.
 Due to the poor survival of these buildings, it can only be assumed that the east wing housed the chapter house and the dormitory upstairs.
-Following the example of other Norbertine abbeys, in the south wing of Talley there should be a refectory, located on the floor, with longer sides on the east-west line and the economic ground floor below.
+Following the example of other Premonstratensian abbeys, in the south wing of Talley there should be a refectory, located on the floor, with longer sides on the east-west line and the economic ground floor below.
 The western wings usually housed pantries, storage rooms, guest rooms or the abbot’s chambers, but it is not known whether this wing was even finished in Talley.

 Current state